elixir-marine/mmg-cluster-setup/README.md

 - Deprovision existing cluster, cleanup everything.
 - Vast amount of logging/debugging information displayed and saved into text files.
 - Display information such as quota/overview, how much time it has taken to run a procedure, etc.
-- For more info, see "Commands" and "Details" below.
+- For more info, see "Commands" and "Algorithm Details" below.

 |